 This recipe for homemade Peach Cupcakes makes soft, moist cupcakes with fresh peach buttercream frosting.
-These cupcakes are sweetened with brown sugar and flavored with vanilla and cinnamon.
+The cupcakes are sweetened with brown sugar and flavored with vanilla and cinnamon and studded with fresh peaches.
 They are perfect for summer!

 For another fruity cupcake recipe, make these flavorful Strawberry Filled Cupcakes with Fresh Strawberry Buttercream!

-- Moist-Oil and buttermilk (or yogurt or sour cream) gives these a nice, moist texture!
+- Moist-Oil and buttermilk (or yogurt or sour cream) gives these a super moist texture!

 - Delicious– Vanilla extract and cinnamon add so much flavor!

 - Fruity– They are studded with bits of juicy, fresh peaches and topped with fresh peach buttercream frosting!

 Below are notes about some of the ingredients.

 - Brown sugar: Use packed light or dark brown sugar.